Notice of Privacy Practices

 - For protective services of the President or other authorized persons

-Workers’ Compensation—We may disclose your PHI to comply with laws relating to workers’ compensation or other similar programs, established by law.
-These are programs that provide benefits for work-related injuries or illness without regard to fault.
+Workers’ Compensation—We may disclose your PHI to comply with laws relating to workers’ compensation or other similar programs, established by law, that provide benefits for work-related injuries or illness without regard to fault.

-Emergency Situations—We may disclose your PHI in an emergency situation, or if you are unable to respond or are not present.
-This includes a family member, close, personal friend, authorized disaster relief agency, or any other person about whom you have told us.
-We will use professional judgment and experience to decide if the disclosure is in your best interest.
-If it is in your best interest, we will only disclose the PHI directly relevant to the person’s involvement in your care.
+Emergency Situations—We may disclose your PHI in an emergency situation, or if you are incapacitated or not present, to a family member, close personal friend, authorized disaster relief agency, or any other person previous identified by you.
+We will use professional judgment and experience to determine if the disclosure is in your best interests.
+If the disclosure is in your best interest, we will only disclose the PHI that is directly relevant to the person's involvement in your care.

-Research—In some cases, we may disclose your PHI to researchers when their clinical research study has been approved.
-They must have safeguards in place to ensure the privacy and protection of your PHI.
+Research—Under certain circumstances, we may disclose your PHI to researchers when their clinical research study has been approved and where certain safeguards are in place to ensure the privacy and protection of your PHI.

-Sale of PHI—We will request your written approval before we make any disclosure that is deemed a sale of your PHI.
-A sale of your PHI means we are getting paid for disclosing the PHI in this manner.
+Sale of PHI— We will request your written authorization before we make any disclosure that is deemed a sale of your PHI, meaning that we are receiving compensation for disclosing the PHI in this manner.

-Marketing—We will request your written approval to use or disclose your PHI for marketing purposes with limited exceptions.
-For examples, when we have face-to-face marketing communications with you or when we give promotional gifts of nominal value.
+Marketing—We will request your written authorization to use or disclose your PHI for marketing purposed with limited exceptions, such as when we have face-to-face marketing communications with you or when we provide promotional gifts of nominal value.

-Psychotherapy Notes—We will request your written approval to use or disclose any of your psychotherapy notes that we may have on file with limited exception.
-For example, treatment, payment or health care operation functions.
+Psychotherapy Notes—We will request your written authorization to use or disclose any of you psychotherapy notes that we may have on file with limited exception, such as for certain treatment, payment or healthcare operation functions.

 All other uses and disclosures of your PHI not described in this Notice will be made only with your written approval.
 You may take back your approval at any time.
 The request to take back approval must be in writing.
 Your request to take back approval will go into effect as soon as you request it.
 There are two cases it will not take effect as soon as you request it.
 The first case is when we have already taken actions based on past approval.
 The second case is before we received your written request to stop.